MediaButler/CLI-Linux/README.md

  ## Requirements

- We have done everything in our power to limit the dependencies this application has and for most Linux users should have it installed.
-However in case you do not you will require the following packages
+ We have done everything in our power to limit the number of dependencies that this application requires and, for most Linux users, they should already be installed.
+However, in case you do not, you will need the following packages in order to run the utility:

   - bash
   - curl